shownola/blog/README.md

 * LIVE CHAT feature using Action Cable.
 The communication is handled by Javascript wrappers for web sockets on both ends

 * Redis used in production

+* To test as Admin:
+    login as Admin:
+    email: admin@email.com
+    password: adminpassword